zoidberg-xgd/tapnote/README.md

 - ✅ Helper function tests (markdown processing, YouTube embeds)
 - ✅ OpenAI integration tests
 - ✅ End-to-end workflow tests

-For detailed testing documentation, see [TESTING.md](TESTING.md).

-## Deploying

-Deploy TapNote on a server in a few clicks and connect a custom domain with [RailWay](https://railway.com?referralCode=eKC9tt) or your preferred service.

 ## Contributing